Waarom er nog altijd geen eensgezindheid is over de datering van Botticelli’s “Adorazione dei Magi”

 JVL

-(1) Het patronaat van de kapel van de familie del Lama is pas in 1556 aan de familie Fedini overgedragen en pas in 1570 is het paneel naar het Palazzo Mondragone verhuist toen de kapel ontmanteld werd.
+Het patronaat van de kapel van de familie del Lama is pas in 1556 aan de familie Fedini overgedragen en in 1570 is het paneel naar het Palazzo Mondragone verhuist toen de kapel ontmanteld werd.
 In 1587 is het dan in het bezit van de Medici gekomen.

 (2) Er zijn geen aanwijzingen van het Florentijnse Officio delle Pietre dure in dat verband.
 Dat overschilderen is wel gebeurd met een andere (onvoltooide) Aanbidding der Wijzen van Botticelli uit 1480/81 die bewaard wordt in de National Art Gallery van Washington.
 Er is daarbij ook olieverf gebruikt terwijl Botticelli enkel met tempera werkte.

 “L’Adorazione dei Magi” (the “Adoration of the Wise men”) is kept in Room 10-14 of the Uffizi (tempera on wood 134/110 cm) and has been the subject of discussion for years.
-It is generally believed that it was painted by Sandro Botticelli for the fraudulent banker Guasparre del Lama around 1475 (see fig.1).
+It is generally believed that it was painted by Sandro Botticelli for the fraudulent banker Guasparre del Lama in 1475 (see fig.1).

 Vasari mentions Botticelli as the author but does not mention a date.
-It is generally assumed that the work was painted in 1475 because Guasparre di Zanobi del Lama, a banker who wanted to gain the favour of the Medici, is said to have commissioned Sandro to paint an altarpiece for his family chapel in the Santa Maria Novella on which a number of members of the Medici family were immortalized.
+It is generally assumed that the work was painted in the early 70s because Guasparre di Zanobi del Lama, a banker who wanted to gain the favour of the Medici, is said to have commissioned Sandro to paint an altarpiece for his family chapel in the Santa Maria Novella on which a number of members of the Medici family were immortalized.
 The chapel was dedicated to the Epiphany (the visit of the Magi to the newborn Jesus) and was finished around 1475.
 Del Lama knew that this theme was close to the heart of the Medici and felt himself (Guasparre was referring to King Caspar) connected to the event.

 In his 1st will of May 29, 1469, del Lama speaks of his intention of setting up a chapel in the church of Santa Maria Novella of which the construction likely started in 1470.
 The chapel must have been completed in the mid-70s and perhaps that was also the case with the “Adorazione” altarpiece.